braathwaate/stratego/README.md

 Areas for improvements are:

-  1. Improving the search tree.
+  1. Search tree.
 Extreme pruning will be required to get to deeper levels.
 A transposition table is needed.
-  2. Improving the heuristic.
+  2. Heuristic.
-  3. Improving the static position analysis.
+  3. Static position analysis.
+  4. Setups.
+Many of the initial setups, especially the non-bombed setups are ridiculous.
+If you encounter one of these setups, remove the line from resource/ai.cfg.
+Better yet, run an automated test against the AI evaluator and remove the setups that lose badly.
+Another idea: design an automated test using just the bad setups and improve the ai win ratio with just bad setups, .
+(You can find the one that was used in the first line of ai.out.)

 AI Regression Testing
 ---------------------